 The seminars are usually led by former ambassadors familiar with the region from which the participants come.

-The training programmes do not just include the annual seminars but also in-service courses for junior diplomats working at the foreign missions of their countries in Germany.
-Alongside the German-language Diplomatenkolleg and the International Diplomats Programme conducted in English, an EU-Kolleg was set up to provide information on European policy to diplomats posted in Berlin from other EU member states.
+The training programmes do not just include the annual seminars but also in-service courses for junior diplomats working at the foreign missions of their countries in Germany, the German-language Diplomatenkolleg and the International Diplomats Programme conducted in English.

-There are also repeat programmes, meetings abroad and regular events in Germany for alumni.
-There are currently about 200 of our alumni working in missions in Germany, several of them ambassadors.
+There are also Regional Network Meetings abroad, Network Consolidation Programmes and regular events in Germany for alumni.
+Currently about 200 of our alumni are working in missions in Germany, several of them ambassadors.

 Creating and cultivating networks

-To secure the long-term success of the training programmes and networks, Training for International Diplomats offers an information and contact platform for current and former participants Internetportal.
-The newsletter "Brief aus Berlin" is issued every two months.
+To ensure the lasting success of the training programmes and networks, the International Diplomatic Training offers various information and communication platforms for current and former participants and interested parties.

-On the Federal Foreign Office Youtube channel, Training for International Diplomats provides an insight into their courses with videos in English.
+On the Federal Foreign Office YouTube channel, Training for International Diplomats presents insights and impressions into their courses with videos in English.

-The Federal Foreign Office’s cooperation partners include the German Council on Foreign Relations (DGAP), the Robert Bosch Foundation, the BMW Stiftung Herbert Quandt, the Stiftung Mercator, and the Global Leadership Academy of the GIZ as well as various higher education institutions.
+The Federal Foreign Office’s cooperation partners include the ifa Akademie, the German Council on Foreign Relations (DGAP), the German Bundestag, the Robert Bosch Foundation, the BMW Stiftung Herbert Quandt, the Stiftung Mercator, and the Global Leadership Academy of the GIZ as well as various higher education institutions.

 Conditions for participation